Background

 Immigration medical examination

-All permanent entrants to Australia (including skilled, family and humanitarian stream migrants) have an immigration medical examination (IME) prior to travel.
-The IME is used to assess whether an individual meets the health requirement of the Migration Act (1958).
+All permanent entrants to Australia (including skilled, family and humanitarian stream migrants) have an immigration medical exam (IME) prior to travel.
+The IME is managed by the Department of Home Affairs (DHA) and is used to assess whether an individual meets the health requirement of the Migration Act (1958).
 The

 purpose of the health requirement is to: